-for other purposes, such as for agricultural cultivation or cattle grazing.
-Note the contrast with the models discussed above: some of the early models of natural resource extraction were motivated primarily by the depletion of non-renewable resources such as oil and mineral deposits (e.g., Hotelling, 1931) or, in the case of renewable resources, by the exploitation of fisheries (e.g., Gordon, 1954).
+One feature that distinguishes forests from other types of renewable resources is the opportunity cost of land use.
+Keeping tropical forests intact necessarily precludes the use of forested land for other purposes, such as for agricultural cultivation or cattle grazing.
+Note the contrast with the models discussed above: Some of the early models of natural resource extraction were motivated primarily by the depletion of nonrenewable resources such as oil and mineral deposits (e.g., Hotelling 1931) or, in the case of renewable resources, by the exploitation of fisheries (e.g., Gordon 1954).
 Alternative lucrative uses of land (or ocean) in these settings are unlikely to be of first-order importance for resource owners, and as such, opportunity cost does not typically feature in these models.
-Even the benchmark forest-regrowth model discussed in Section 3.2 implicitly assumed that all the land would be used for forest; the only question was when to harvest the trees relative to their rate of re-growth.
-By contrast, alternative land uses appear to be first-order when thinking about tropical deforestation because most value accrues to the land owner after the trees are cut down.
+Even the benchmark forest-regrowth model discussed in Section 3.2 implicitly assumed that all the land would be used for forest; the only question was when to harvest the trees relative to their rate of regrowth.
+By contrast, alternative land uses appear to be of first-order importance when thinking about tropical deforestation because most value accrues to the land owner after the trees are cut down.

+4.1.1.
+Theoretical issues.
 Work in this area often features discrete-choice models of land use in which farmers, taking as given agricultural and timber prices and other exogenous factors such as market access, decide whether and how much forest to clear for agriculture.
-A notable early example is Pfaff (1999), who was among the first to exploit satellite-based measures of forest loss.
-Angelsen and Kaimowitz (1999) provide an overview of over 140 early economic models of the drivers of deforestation, including models of alternative land uses.
-In almost all models they review, an increase in agricultural output prices tends to increase deforestation, all else equal; only under subsistence farming is there potentially an inverse relationship between agricultural prices and deforestation, as higher prices allow farmers to substitute toward leisure activities rather than further harvesting.
+A notable early example is provided by Pfaff (1999), who was among the first to exploit satellite-based measures of forest loss.
+Angelsen & Kaimowitz (1999) provide an overview of over 140 early economic models of the drivers of deforestation, including models of alternative land uses.
+In almost all models they review, an increase in agricultural output prices tends to increase deforestation, all else equal; only under subsistence farming there is potentially an inverse relationship between agricultural prices and deforestation, as higher prices allow farmers to substitute toward leisure activities rather than further harvesting.